npacifique/myread-app/README.md

-## Myread-app
+## MyRead

-The myread-app application provide a simple way to keep track of books by placing them into the appropriate shelves.
-A book can be place in one of the three shelves, Currently reading, Want to read or Read.
+The myRead application provide a simple way to keep track of books by placing them on the appropriate shelves.
+A book can be place on one of the three shelves, Currently reading, Want to read or Read.
 New books can be added on the desired shelf by performing a searching and placing the book on the shelf

 ## Functionality
 - Track books on the Currently reading, Want to read and Read shelves